ordz-404/good-ol-terminal-tools/readme.md

 `To start GoTT, run the commant 'sudo ./gott.sh' to initialise the tool`

 ![Image of Howtouse](https://github.com/ordz-404/good-ol-terminal-tools/blob/master/howtouse-small.png)

+## Patch Notes v3.02 - 09/3/2020

+GoTT is now moving to beta version 3.0

+* Starting a server will now prompt new dialogue box to enter console session.
+This makes it more intuitive when especially if you're booting up a server instance.

+* Stopping a server will now prompt new dialogue box to confirm action.
+This prevents accidental mishaps from happening.

+File - gott.sh

+* configuration file will be loaded before libraries are loaded.
+This ensures all variable settings from the config can be accessed by the libraries when initialising.

+* Interface house keeping.
+Adding spaces between lines to make it more readable.

+File - gott-ux.sh

+* Interface now prints the accurate date.
+Why would you need it?
+Because GoTT is a fancy tool.

 ## Patch Notes v3.01 - 09/1/2020